Advent 2025 Recollection

 Welcome to our 2025 Advent Recollection page.

 Fr.
 Ace will be offering our parish’s Advent Recollection through his Sunday homilies.
-At each Mass he celebrates during the Sundays of Advent, he will share a focused reflection for that week—drawing from a theme or image from the classic animated film The Lion King.
+At each Mass he celebrates during the Sundays of Advent, he will share a focused reflection for that week.

 For those who are unable to attend the Mass he celebrates, or who may be at a different Mass time, the same Advent reflections will be posted on our parish website each week.
 This ensures that our entire parish ‘ohana can pray with the reflections and journey through Advent together, whether in church or from home.